larpchronicles/rules/chronicles-rulebook.md

 ### Tier VIII

 #### Elemental Channeling Rune
-   >This Rune is a potent conduit for Elemental forces, that will allow the user to shoot out balls of condensed elemental energy once activated.
+   >This Rune is a potent conduit for Elemental forces, that will allow the character to shoot out balls of condensed elemental energy once activated.
 The player will call "Activate Elemental Channeling" when this item is used.
 The character may then throw "5 Magic <Element>", chosen from Flame/Frost/Shock/Stone at activation, for as long as the character can maintain concentration, and not move their feet.
 These packets are physical attacks.
 This item is consumed once used.
 #### Glyph of Haven
 > A Glyph of Haven wraps a structure with an intangible field that prevents creatures without a Metabolism from entering the structure.
 Creatures with Undead or No Metabolism may step into the Haven, though they may still attempt to strike creatures across the threshold, or cast spells into the structure.
 Creatures in the structure with Undead or No Metabolism at time of placement are not forced out, but if they exit they may not re-enter.
 A structure may only be under the effects of a single Glyph at any time, and a Glyph affects an entire structure, as such, they cannot be "nested" inside one another.
 A structure under the effects of a Glyph must have each door/entry clearly and obviously display an H for Haven and the Glyph of Haven tag must be attached to the outside of the container with the date and time of activation.
 Glyphs are not affected by Dispel Magic or Nullify Magic and may not be destroyed via a Destroy effect.
 A Glyph lasts 5 days.
 This item is consumed on use.
 #### Rune of Mystic Lock